The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Introduction

 \section{Introduction}

-Let $S^1$ be the Riemannian circle of length $2\pi$ equipped with the intrinsic geodesic distance function $d$.
-A filling of $S^1$ is a compact, oriented Riemannian surface $M$ with intrinsic distance $d_M$ such that the restriction $(\partial M, d_M|_{\partial M \times \partial M})$ is isometric to $S^1$.
-It is an open question of Gromov \cite[\S2.2]{G} whether $\operatorname{Area}(M) \geq 2\pi$ for such fillings of $S^1$.
-Equality does hold for the Riemannian hemisphere $S^2_+$ of constant curvature $1$.
+Let $\bS^1$ be the Riemannian circle of length $2\pi$ equipped with the intrinsic geodesic distance $d$.
+A filling of $\bS^1$ is a compact, oriented Riemannian surface $M$ with intrinsic distance $d_M$ such that the restriction $(\partial M, d_M|_{\partial M \times \partial M})$ is isometric to $\bS^1$.
+Whether $\operatorname{Area}(M) \geq 2\pi$ for such $M$ is an open question posed by Gromov \cite[\S2.2]{G}.
+Equality does hold for the Riemannian hemisphere of constant curvature $1$, from now on denoted by $\bS^2_+$.
 There are some partial answers available in the literature.
-As a consequence of Pu's systolic inequality \cite{P}, it is true that $\operatorname{Area}(M) \geq 2\pi$ whenever $M$ is a Riemannian disk that fills $S^1$.
+As a consequence of Pu's systolic inequality \cite{P}, it is true that $\operatorname{Area}(M) \geq 2\pi$ whenever $M$ is a Riemannian disk that fills $\bS^1$.
 There is also a generalization due to Ivanov \cite{Iv2} for Finsler disks $M$ in case $\operatorname{Area}(M)$ is interpreted as the Holmes-Thompson or Busemann-Hausdorff definition of area.
-In \cite{BCIK} the authors obtain the same inequality if $M$ is a Riemmanian surface of genus $1$.
-For surfaces of higher genus the question is widely open.
-In this paper, we propose a more general approach to this problem using metric currents due to Ambrosio and Kirchheim \cite{AK}.
-Two-dimensional real rectifiable currents $\cR_2(X)$ in a metric space $X$ are generalizations of compact, oriented Lipschitz surfaces and thus can model all the competitors that are of interest.
-In this generalization, the question strongly depends on the particular notion of area, respectively mass for currents, that is used.
-As we will show in subsection~\ref{sec:finslermass}, a Finsler definition of area induces a corresponding Finsler mass on real rectifiable currents.
+It is shown in \cite{BCIK} that this lower bound holds for any Riemannian surface $M$ of genus 1 that fills $\bS^1$.
+The question is widely open for surfaces of higher genus.
+In this paper, we propose a more general approach to the problem using the theory of metric currents developed by Ambrosio and Kirchheim \cite{AK}.
+Two-dimensional real rectifiable currents $\cR_2(X)$ in a metric space $X$ are generalizations of compact, oriented Lipschitz surfaces.
+In this setting, the question strongly depends on the particular notion of Finsler area used.
+As we will indicate in Subsection~\ref{sec:finslermass}, a Finsler area induces a corresponding Finsler mass on real rectifiable currents.
 More generally, this applies to rectifiable sets and to rectifiable chains in metric spaces with coefficients in a normed abelian group as introduced by De Pauw and Hardt \cite{DPH}.
-The inner Riemannian definition of area $\mu^{\rm ir}$ introduced by Ivanov \cite{Iv} is the largest possible choice, see Lemma~\ref{lem:masslem}.
-It assigns a Haar measure $\mu_V^{\rm ir}$ to every normed plane $V$ with normalization $\mu_V^{\rm ir}(\mathcal E_V) = \pi$ for the L\"owner-John ellipse $\mathcal E_V$ of maximal area inside the unit ball of $V$.
-The corresponding mass on real rectifiable currents is denoted by $\bM_{\rm ir}$.
-A possible generalization of Gromov's question is the following.
+For example, the mass of Ambrosio-Kirchheim currents corresponds to the Gromov-mass$\ast$ (or Benson) area.
+The inscribed Riemannian area $\mu^{\rm ir}$, introduced by Ivanov \cite{Iv}, is the largest possible choice, see Lemma~\ref{lem:masslem}.
+So, if Gromov's filling area conjecture is true with respect to some Finsler area, it is also true with respect to the inscribed Riemannian area.
+The mass on real rectifiable currents corresponding to $\mu^{\rm ir}$ is denoted by $\bM_{\rm ir}$.
+A possible formulation of Gromov's conjecture is thus: